aboutcode-org/python-inspector/docs/source/test-protocol.rst

 TODO: explain how to do this in details

-The output is a list of actual purl with a version.
+The output is a list of actual purls with a version.

 Step 7: Compare expected with actual resolved packages